Updated: November 13, 2025

 PRODUCT LIABILITY LAWS: NEGLIGENCE VS. STRICT LIABILITY

-Product liability laws operate under two different standards.
-Under negligence, you're only liable if you did something wrong or were careless.
-Under strict liability, you can be held responsible even if you followed all proper procedures and weren't negligent.
+Product liability laws operate under two standards.
+Under negligence, you're liable only if you did something wrong or acted carelessly.
+Under strict liability, you're responsible even after following all proper procedures.

-Most states apply strict liability to product defects, meaning manufacturers and supply chain participants face legal exposure regardless of how careful they were.
+Most states apply strict liability to product defects.
+Manufacturers and supply chain participants have legal exposure regardless of how careful they were.

-Unlike workers' compensation insurance, which most states mandate for employers with employees, product liability coverage is optional under state law.
-But you may still need it to meet contract requirements from landlords, clients or business partners.
+Unlike workers' compensation insurance, which most states require for employers with employees, product liability coverage is optional under state law.
+You might still need it to meet contract requirements from landlords, clients or business partners.

 State regulations vary and change frequently.
-Verify current requirements with local authorities or insurance professionals.
+Verify current requirements with local authorities or licensed insurance agents.

 Should You Get Product Liability Insurance Even Though It's Not Required?

-While not legally required, certain businesses should strongly consider product liability insurance due to their higher risk exposure.
-Beyond product liability coverage, these businesses should also consider other types of business insurance for full coverage:
+Though not legally required, certain businesses with higher risk should carry product liability insurance.
+Beyond product liability, consider these other business insurance types for full coverage:

 Food manufacturers and processors